shreyash0k/Football-Stats-App/README.md

    - Create a new branch for your work

 2. **API Integration**
-   - Choose a public API to fetch data from (e.g., [SportAPI](https://rapidapi.com/rapidsportapi/api/sportapi7))
+   - Choose a public sports-related API to fetch data from (e.g., [SportAPI](https://rapidapi.com/rapidsportapi/api/sportapi7))
    - Sign up for a free API key if needed
    - Write a script to retrieve data from the API
    - Handle errors and edge cases appropriately